anima-wg/brski-cloud/anima-brski-cloud.md

 A Pledge is bootstrapping where the owner organization does not yet have an Owner Registrar deployed, but does have an EST service deployed.
 The Cloud Registrar issues a voucher, and the Pledge completes trust bootstrap using the Cloud Registrar.
-The voucher issued by the cloud includes domain information for the owner's EST service that the Pledge should use for certificate enrollment.
+The voucher issued by the
+Cloud Registrar includes domain information for the owner's EST service that the Pledge should use for certificate enrollment.

 For example, an organization has an EST service deployed, but does not yet have a BRSKI-capable Registrar service deployed.
 The Pledge is deployed in the organization's domain, but does not discover a Local Domain Registrar or Owner Registrar.